Screen cCMV project

 Our group previously tested a targeted screening approach to detect cCMV in newborns who received a ‘refer’ result on their final newborn hearing screen, view the HearS-cCMV project for more information.
 This method of screening was feasible, acceptable and cost-neutral/saving.
 However, it only detected cCMV in those identified with potential hearing loss, and the PCR (polymerase chain reaction) test for cCMV was expensive and time-consuming to administer.

-If a fast, cheap and accurate screening test were available, this would revolutionise how cCMV is detected, make potential treatment more accessible and pave the way to prevent deafness and cerebral palsy due to cCMV.
+Fast, cheap and accurate screening tests are essential for early detection of cCMV, making potential treatment more accessible and paving the way to prevent deafness and cerebral palsy due to cCMV.

-In the second sub-study, HearS-cCMV 2, we will work with the Victorian Infant Hearing Screening Program (VIHSP), once the CRISPR cCMV test is validated, to test its use as part of normal clinical care at Victoria’s four largest maternity hospitals.
+In the second sub-study, HearS-cCMV 2, we will work with the Victorian Infant Hearing Screening Program (VIHSP), to implement an enhanced targeted screening program for cCMV as part of normal clinical care at Victoria’s four largest maternity hospitals.

 In the third sub-study, cost-benefit of cCMV screening, we will work with the University of Melbourne to determine the costs of targeted and universal cCMV screening.
 This will help guide the best method for cCMV screening in Australian newborns.